-Dignity is a basic human right, skin colour, age, disability and gender does not negate this fact and as such we strive to engender this in how we care for our ladies and gentlemen.
+Dignity is a basic human right, skin colour, age, disability and gender does not negate this fact and as such we strive to engender this in how we care for our clients.

-- Firstly we must remember that people deserve respect.
+We must remember that people deserve respect.
 How we address someone in the first instance is very important, we cannot assume that the person in question wants to be addressed by their first name.
-We must wait for permission to be given to us by the lady or gentleman in question.
+We must wait for permission to be given to us by the our client.

 We need to treat each person individualy.
 Beliefs, needs and wants must be respected and individual care is to be tailored to suit.
 Speaking to family can get a good insight into the persons needs but the best way to find out what care is needed is to talk to the client.